Richard F. Lack: Career

 During his career Lack created work in most of the major genres of Western art: portrait, genre, still-life, landscape, printmaking, and works based on myth, history, and the psychology of C. G. Jung.

-The Harvest Table, 1972.
-Private collection.

-Lack was a highly sought after portrait artist and he painted many notable figures, among them six portraits for the Kennedy family in Hyannis Port, MA, a portrait for England's sixth Eardley-Wilmot Baronet, and Minnesota Governors Wendell Anderson and Albert Quie.
+Lack was a highly sought after portrait artist and he painted many notable figures, among them six portraits for the Kennedy family in Hyannis Port, Massachusetts, a portrait for England's sixth Eardley-Wilmot Baronet, and Minnesota Governors Wendell Anderson and Albert Quie.

 Lack with his portrait of Joseph P. Kennedy Jr.

 Teaching

 In 1969 Richard Lack founded Atelier Lack, Inc., a small, non-profit studio school of drawing and painting.
 The school offered a four-to-five-year program based on the teaching methods of the nineteenth century French ateliers and Boston impressionism.
 Throughout his teaching career he taught ninety-eight full-time students.
 He retired from teaching in 1992 due to ill health.
 After his retirement two of his pupils, Cyd Wicker and Dale Redpath, renamed the school The Atelier Studio Program of Fine Arts and moved it to a location in northeast Minneapolis.